johnwalters/TallyStick/README.md

 ## Project status

-TallyStick is under active development.
-Core bookkeeping, P/L and Balance Sheet reporting, rule management, exports, print preview, and local database recovery workflows are implemented.
+TallyStick has reached a feature-complete checkpoint through core bookkeeping, rule management, P/L reporting, the first Balance Sheet release, exports, print preview, and local database recovery.
+No next feature has been selected yet.
+The application remains open to further development, and the future-feature list above will be prioritized separately.
 Database migrations are versioned, but forks should still keep verified backups before upgrading or modifying accounting behavior.